 If an Applicant disagrees with a Program determination or with the Program-based Reconsideration Request Denial determination, said party may file directly to PRDOH, as grantee, an Administrative Review Request in accordance with the Regulation 4953.
 The Applicant must submit such request in writing, within twenty (20) calendar days, from the date the Program determination or the Program-based Reconsideration Request Denial determination notice was sent to the Applicant.
-If the date on which the copy of the notice is filed in the records of the agency differs from the mailing date (postal or electronic).
+If the date on which the copy of the notice is filed in the records of the agency differs from the mailing date (postal or electronic) of said notice, the twenty (20) calendar day-term shall be calculated from the mailing date (postal or electronic).
 Notices distributed via electronic communication shall be considered valid.
-In the event a notification is sent via postal and electronic mail, the notification date will be the one sent before and.
+In the event a notification is sent via postal and electronic mail, the notification date will be the one sent before.
 Submit request via e-mail to: LegalCDBG@vivienda.pr.gov; via postal mail to: CDBG-DR Legal Division, P.O.
-Box 21365, San Juan, PR 00928-1365; or in person at PRDOH's Headquarters at: CDBG-DR Legal Division, F.R.
+Box 21365, San Juan, PR 00928-1365; or in person at PRDOH's Headquarters at: CDBG-DR Legal Division, 606 Barbosa Avenue, Juan C. Cordero Dávila Building, Río Piedras, P.R.
 00918.